arvidn/libtorrent/docs/manual.rst

 ``use_read_cache``, is set to true (default), the disk cache is also used to cache pieces read from disk.
 Blocks for writing pieces takes presedence.

+``disk_io_write_mode`` and ``disk_io_read_mode`` determines how files are opened when they're in read only mode versus read and write mode.
+The options
+are:

+	* enable_os_cache
+		This is the default and files are opened normally, with the OS caching reads and writes.
+	* disable_os_cache_for_aligned_files
+		This will open files in unbuffered mode for files where every read and write would be sector aligned.
+Using aligned disk offsets is a requirement on some operating systems.
+	* disable_os_cache
+		This opens all files in unbuffered mode (if allowed by the operating system).
+		Linux and Windows, for instance, require disk offsets to be sector aligned, and in those cases, this option is the same as ``disable_os_caches_for_aligned_files``.

-``disk_io_no_buffer`` defaults to true.
-When set to true, files are preferred to be opened in unbuffered mode.
-This helps the operating system from growing its file cache indefinitely.
-Currently only files whose offset in the torrent is page aligned are opened in unbuffered mode.
-A page is typically 4096 bytes and since blocks in bittorrent are 16kB, any file that is aligned to a block or piece will get the benefit of be opened in unbuffered mode.
-It is therefore recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.
+One reason to disable caching is that it may help the operating system from growing its file cache indefinitely.
+Since some OSes only allow aligned files to be opened in unbuffered mode, It is recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.

 ``outgoing_ports``, if set to something other than (0, 0) is a range of ports used to bind outgoing sockets to.
 This may be useful for users whose router